hzmarrou/mspurviewlab/README.md

 ## What is Microsoft Purview?

-Microsoft Purview is a unified data governance service that helps you manage and govern your on-premises, multi-cloud and software-as-a-service (SaaS) data.
-Easily create a holistic, up-to-date map of your data landscape with automated data discovery, sensitive data classification and end-to-end data lineage.
-Empower data consumers to find valuable, trustworthy data.
+Microsoft Purview is a unified data-governance service that helps you manage and govern your on-premises, multicloud, and software-as-a-service (SaaS) data.
+You can easily create a holistic, up-to-date map of your data landscape with automated data discovery, sensitive data classification, and end-to-end data lineage.
+You can also empower data consumers to find valuable, trustworthy data.
+You can enable data curators and security administrators to manage and keep your data estate secure and empower data consumers to find valuable, trustworthy data.

 ## :thinking: Prerequisites